 It is possible to navigate to the code by drilling down into the exception.

-Armed with this data, developers quickly came to the conclusion that the problem lays indifference with the name of the database schemas.
+Armed with this data, developers quickly concluded that the problem lays indifference with the name of the database schemas.

-This works by using pre-built binaries of the tools in question, instrumented with RevDeBug.
-If a bug is found by a customer, they can themselves supply a complete recording of the sequence of events that led to the elusive crash.
+It works by using pre-built binaries of the tools in question, instrumented with RevDeBug.
+If a customer founds a bug, they can themselves supply a complete recording of the sequence of events that led to the elusive crash.
 This provides crucial information allowing the developers to trace back the executed code from the moment the application crashed through every line of code and every variable value.
-With RevDeBug developers are able to identify and fix such issues far quicker than using traditional means, which benefits development efficiency and hence reducing the customer feedback loop.
+With RevDeBug, developers can identify and fix such issues far quicker than using traditional means, which benefits development efficiency and hence reducing the customer feedback loop.